dyorg/slim-token-authentication/README.md

 ### Path

-By default none route require authentication.
+By default no route requires authentication.
-You must set one or more routes to be restrict by authentication, setting it on `path` option.
+You must set one or more routes to be restricted by authentication, setting it on `path` option.

 ```php
 ...